Dipkill/Dipkill-shell/README.md

 # Dipkill-shell
 Webshell php
 # Features
-- Automated redirecting into index if url without parameter login=bro
+- Automated redirecting into index if url without parameter log=in
 - Jumping
 - Symlink (only for linux server)
 - Mass Deface